Sanfee18/triton-server/README.md

 ---
 ## Accessing the Triton Inference Server

-We will be using a [FastAPI frontend](fastapi-triton/) to interact with the Triton Inference Server, making it easier to handle inference requests through a RESTful API.
+We will be using a [FastAPI frontend](fastapi-triton/) to interact with the Triton Inference Server, making it easier to handle inference requests through a REST API.

 ### Open Ports

-Because the Triton docker was launched using `--net=host` flag, the following ports will be available on `localhost` inside your EC2 machine:
+Triton Inference Server will expose the following ports:
 - `8000`: http requests
 - `8001`: gRPC requests
 - `8002`: Metrics